Herb Alpert: A&M Records

 On October 11, 1989, Philips subsidiary PolyGram announced its acquisition of A&M Records for $500 million.
 Alpert and co-owner/business partner Jerry Moss later received an extra $200 million payment for PolyGram's breach of the terms of the deal.

 Visual arts

-Alpert has a second career as an abstract expressionist painter and sculptor with group and solo exhibitions around the United States and Europe.
+Alpert has a second career as an abstract expressionist painter and sculptor, with group and solo exhibitions around the United States and Europe.
 The 2010 sculpture exhibition "Herb Alpert: Black Totems" in Beverly Hills brought media attention to his visual work.
-His 2013 exhibition in Santa Monica included both abstract paintings and large totemlike sculptures.
+His 2013 exhibition in Santa Monica included both abstract paintings and large totem-like sculptures.

 Awards and honors

 In May 2000, Alpert was awarded an honorary doctorate from Berklee College of Music.